-Investments in infrastructure, institutions, and technology: Saving and investment can also promote growth if they flow into infrastructure (Barro, 1990; Canning and Pedroni, 2008), basic and applied research (Jones and Williams, 1998, 2000; Prettner and Werner, 2016; Huang et al., 2023), and institutional improvements (Acemoglu and Robinson, 2010).
+Saving and investment can also promote growth if they flow into infrastructure (Barro 1990, Canning & Pedroni 2008), basic and applied research (Jones & Williams 1998, Prettner & Werner 2016, Huang et al. 2023), and institutional improvements (Acemoglu & Robinson 2010).
 Societies that experience declining workforce growth and population aging generate a particularly strong return to investments in technologies that are productivity increasing and labor saving.
-For standard forms of technological progress, this has been shown theoretically and empirically by Gehringer and Prettner (2019).
-As far as automation is concerned, this has been established by Acemoglu and Restrepo (2017, 2022), Stähler (2021), and Abeliansky and Prettner (2023).
-Overall, these papers show that demographic factors explain a large part of the increase in "robot density" (the number of industrial robots per worker) that has been observed over the past decades.
+As far as automation is concerned, this has been established by Stähler (2021), Acemoglu & Restrepo (2022), and Abeliansky & Prettner (2023).
+Overall, these studies show that demographic factors explain a large part of the increase in robot density (the number of industrial robots per worker) that has been observed over the past decades.